Bamberg County Airport: Facilities and aircraft

 Bamberg County Airport covers an area of 94 acre at an elevation of 231 ft above mean sea level.
 It has one asphalt paved runway: 5/23 is 3603 ft by 60 ft.

 For the 12-month period ending 29 July 2020, the airport had 700 aircraft operations, an average of 2 per day: 100% general aviation, 0% air taxi and 0% military.
 At that time there were 3 aircraft based at this airport, all single-engine.

+Dedication

+On 22 March 2022, Bamberg County Airport hosted a dedication ceremony to name the airport's airfield (including the runway and maintenance area) Tobul Field after Bamberg County businessman Joseph Tobul.
+Tobul had selected the city of Bamberg as the location of a plant for Tobul Accumulators, of which he was the CEO.

+He would also later construct a hangar at the airport, and contribute to maintaining the facilities there.
+Additionally, he gained recognition for restoring several World War II aircraft, namely an F4U Corsair named Korean War Hero.
+He died when flying the Corsair at an airshow on 10 November, 2002.